Identify and modify risk factors for cancer, increase cancer screening and improve cancer communication.

 This aim focuses on elucidating the mechanisms of cancer cachexia and radiation toxicity.
 Other studies focus on better understanding of pain and other symptoms, implementing behavioral interventions that integrate with the electronic health record, and improving treatment decision-making and psychosocial adjustment, palliative care and survivorship.
 These studies include the use of advanced study design and analysis of quantitative data using novel data linkage strategies, tools and methods.
 This research is conducted in all population groups, including women and children, and emphasizes understanding and reducing cancer health disparities faced by rural, minority, low-income, older adults in our catchment area.

 To achieve these aims, The impact is achieved via cross-cutting: 1) use of innovative technology, strategic message design, and large data science; and 2) enhancement of cultural sensitivity to reduce cancer health disparities.
-Through the conduct of clinical trials and comparative effectiveness research in real–world settings, CPS members develop, test and assess interventions to reduce treatments toxicities, and improve symptom management, palliative care, and quality of life.
-CPS members also are developing and testing strategies to link tumor registry, EHR, genomic, vital statistics, census and environmental data to identify factors contributing to disparities in cancer prevention, screening and treatment and to develop interventions to address those factors.
+Through the conduct of clinical trials and comparative effectiveness research in real–world settings, CCPS members develop, test and assess interventions to reduce treatments toxicities, and improve symptom management, palliative care, and quality of life.
+CCPS members also are developing and testing strategies to link tumor registry, EHR, genomic, vital statistics, census and environmental data to identify factors contributing to disparities in cancer prevention, screening and treatment and to develop interventions to address those factors.